dansanderson/easyasm65/README.md

 ## Roadmap

-Some things I hope to add someday, if there's enough interest in this project:
+Features I intend to add for version 1.0 of EasyAsm:

+* `!binary`
+* `!source`
 * List symbol definitions
 * List assembled bytes alongside source code

+Some things I hope to add someday, if there's enough interest in this project:

 * Output "plain" files (without the PRG starting address)
 * Runnable with multiple segments or non-default starting address
 * Improved Freezer support (optionally host EasyAsm in chip RAM)